LidiaBhogal/README-Generator/starter/README.md

 # Questions

-If you habe any questions about the repo , contact me on Github link:lkldjfldkjfd  or email me lydiapriano@yahoo.co.uk
+If you habe any questions about the repo , contact me on Github link:https://github.com/LidiaBhogal  or email me lydiapriano@yahoo.co.uk